xinntao/Real-ESRGAN/README.md

 1. realesrgan-x4plus  (default)
 2. realesrnet-x4plus
-3. realesrgan-x4plus-anime (optimized for anime images, small size)
+3. realesrgan-x4plus-anime (optimized for anime images, small model size)

 You can use the `-n` argument for other models, for example, `./realesrgan-ncnn-vulkan.exe -i input.jpg -o output.png -n realesrnet-x4plus`